OSCLG has a deep commitment to social justice and equal rights.

 Rachel E. Silverman, Communication Coordinator

-Joining the OSCLG list-serve is a way to receive updates about OSCLG events, research opportunities, job postings, and more.
-To join OSCLG list-serve, email Patty Sotirin at email@example.com.
+Joining the OSCLG listserve is a way to receive updates about OSCLG events, research opportunities, job postings, and more.
+To join the OSCLG list-serve, email Patty Sotirin at email@example.com.
 This is an opt-in list-serve, meaning that you must subscribe to it individually (you will not be automatically added when you join OSCLG).
 Also, if your email changes, please be sure to update it with Patty.
-If you would like to post to the list-serve, you can just send an email to firstname.lastname@example.org.
+If you are already a member of the listserve and would like to post to the listserve, send an email to firstname.lastname@example.org and your message will be automatically posted for all to see.